How to call C functions from OCaml

 cc -o my_prog -L/lib/path -lMyLib my_prog.c

-In this case the argument -lMyLib
+In this case the argument -lMyLib will have to be

 inserted while compiling the module, as shown below: